ooteniya1/resource-estimation/README.md

 We have designed three test scripts to execute on the Todo application:

 1. Normal Load - at any give point in time, there will be 1000 concurrent users on the system per sec.
+For the pupose of this workshop, the normal load will be run for 1 hour and then we monitor the performance and the ability of our configuration to handle such requests.

 ![Normal Load Test Script](images/normal_load.png) *Normal Load Test Script*

-2. Peak Load -
+2. Peak Load - For a peak load, we expect 4000 concurrent users to be on the system for several cycles within a second for a total during of 1 minute.
+This is in addition to the 1000 concurrent users on the system per sec in a normal load, making a total of 5000 concurrent users/sec.

 ![Peak Load Test Script](images/peak_load.png)
 *Peak Load Test Script*

-3. Abnormal Load.
+3. Abnormal Load - For an abnormal load, we expect 5000 concurrent users to be on the system for several cycles within a second for a total during of 3 minutes.
+This is in addition to the 1000 concurrent users on the system per sec in a normal load, making a total of 6000 concurrent users/sec.

 ![Abnormal Load Test Script](images/abnormal_load.png) *Abnormal Load Test Script*